-Most of us are probably confined to our homes to keep ourselves safe and healthy?
+Are you staying closer to your home to keep safe and healthy?
 Save some money with these juicer deals.
 While canned goods or processed frozen goods are less perishable, nothing beats having fresh produce.
 The surge of nutrients and vitamins flowing through your veins would surely make you feel more alive.
 Those of us who can’t stomach chewing or eating fruits and veggies could give juicing a whirl instead so it’s not entirely lost from your diet.
 At least this way, you can drink it up all in one go.
 One drink not only serves to boost your immunity but also increases your metabolic rate.
 You’ll simply be able to detoxify your body, reduce the risk of cancer, and lose the extra pounds in the process.

 Instead of depending on your local grocer’s stock of boxed up juices, you can extract juices from more varieties of fruits and veggies with your very own juicer.
 And who knows, you might just come up with a better mix or something that is more in line with your diet plan.
 Plus, this way you’re sure that everything you put is completely natural compared to some brands that infuse artificial sugars and flavors in their juices.
 It is also more economical and efficient in the long run as you’ll definitely get a higher yield and reduce food waste.
 Instead of throwing away the pulp, you can opt to incorporate more fiber in soup, muffins, or jam.
 This time you can save yourself the research and some money as we’ve put together all the best juicer deals.
 Rather make something with a bit more texture like a smoothie?
 We’ve also rounded up all the best blender deals.